ulule/tech.ulule.com/content/0003-storing-live-events.rst

 In particular the requirements are the following:

-* Some events are just counters, whereas other events are lists of objects: for example, we want the "User foo published a news X minutes ago" item to be a link to the actual news.
+* Some events are just counters, whereas other events are lists of objects: for example, we want the "User foo published a news X minutes ago" event to be an object with the link to the actual news.
 * Different event types have different expiration durations: we want the count of contributions during the latest 24h, but the name of the latest contributors only during the latest 30min.
 * Some events have a special expiration: they expire when the webpage is closed.